A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Relevant Literature

-The inference process in CTBN is different than inference in general BN models.
-Both the exact inference and approximate inference in CTBN are \textit{NP}-hard even if the initial state values are given \cite{sturlaugson2014inference}.
-The exact inference \cite{nodelman2002learning} in CTBN utilizes the full joint intensity matrix and computes the exponential of the matrix, which is often intractable.
-This method of inference often ignores the factored nature of the CTBN network, thus most research in CTBN inference has focused on approximation algorithms \cite{fan2010importance}.
-Nodelman et al. \cite{nodelman2012expectation} developed such approximation inference method based on expectation propagation. later, Saria et al. \cite{saria2012reasoning} extended the model to full belief propagation and provided an algorithm to adapt the approximation quality.
+The inference process in CTBN{s} is different than inference in general BN models.
+Both the exact inference and approximate inference in CTBN{s} are \textit{NP}-hard even if the initial state values are given \cite{sturlaugson2014inference}.
+The exact inference \cite{nodelman2002learning} in CTBN{s} utilizes the full joint intensity matrix and computes the exponential of the matrix, which is often intractable.
+This method of inference often ignores the factored nature of the CTBNs; thus, most research in CTBNs' inference has focused on approximation algorithms \cite{fan2010importance}.
+Nodelman et al. \cite{nodelman2012expectation} developed such an approximation inference method based on expectation propagation.
+Later, Saria et al. \cite{saria2012reasoning} extended the model to full belief propagation and provided an algorithm to adapt the approximation quality.
 A message-passing scheme has been employed in neighboring nodes for each interval of evidence provided.
 Messages are continually passed till a consistent distribution has been attained over the interval of evidence.
-Several sample based algorithm has also been developed.
+Several sample based algorithms have also been developed.
 El-hay et al. \cite{el2012gibbs} developed a Gibbs sampling based procedure to sample from the trajectories given a certain set of parent conditions while Fan et al. \cite{fan2008sampling} developed an importance sampling algorithm that computes the expectations of any function of trajectory to perform the inference operation given a fixed set of constraints.
-Methods using variational techniques such as belief propagation \cite{el2010continuous} and mean field approximation \cite{cohn2010mean} has also been developed.
+Methods using variational techniques such as {the} belief propagation \cite{el2010continuous} and {the} mean-field approximation \cite{cohn2010mean} have also been developed.
 These models utilize systems of ordinary differential equations to approximate the system distribution.
 To handle point evidence, Ng et al. \cite{ng2005continuous} developed a continuous time particle filtering algorithm.